 Father Dave Passi, Plaintiff in Mabo Case

-The map is an attempt to represent all the language, tribal or nation groups of the Aboriginal people of Australia.
-Aboriginal groups were included on the map based on the published resources available between 1988 and 1994 which determine the cultural, language and trade boundaries and relationships between groups.
+The map is an attempt to represent all the language, tribal or nation groups of the Indigenous peoples of Australia.
+Aboriginal and Torres Strait Islander groups were included on the map based on the published resources available between 1988 and 1994 which determine the cultural, language and trade boundaries and relationships between groups.
 Regions were determined using the watershed basis as a template.

 The map was developed along with the Encyclopedia of Aboriginal Australia as part of a research project.
 The Encyclopedia is available in libraries and contains more detailed information about the groups represented on the map.